drmilde/rag-docling-milvus-ollama/README.md

 An strictly local RAG-System (entry level) showing:

-- how to use local ollam to generate the embeddings
+- how to use local ollama to generate the embeddings
 - preprocessing the input document(s) using docling
 - chunking the document create the embeddings
 - create a collection in Milvus